SakshamKapoor2911/Gemma-Go/README.md

-# Empathy Coach
+# The Offline Learning Coach

-This project is a privacy-first Empathy Coach that provides feedback on your speech using local AI models.
-It helps you practice conversations by analyzing your communication for clarity, sentiment, and empathy, running 100% on your own machine.
+This project is a privacy-first Learning Coach designed to help students in low-income or underdeveloped areas improve their writing and speaking skills.
+Once downloaded, it runs 100% offline, providing free access to AI-powered educational feedback without needing an internet connection.

-## Core Features
+## Core Mission & Features

--   **100% Local & Private**: Your voice data and conversations never leave your computer.
--   **Fast, Accurate Transcription**: Uses `faster-whisper` to transcribe your speech locally.
+The goal is to increase accessibility to learning for students who lack regular access to teachers.

+-   **100% Local, Private, and Free**: After initial setup, the app runs entirely on the user's device.
+No internet required, no data shared.
--   **Advanced Empathy Analysis**: Leverages a local Gemma model via Ollama to provide nuanced feedback.
+-   **Supportive Educational Feedback**: Uses a local Gemma model via Ollama to provide structured feedback on essays and speeches.
--   **Multiple Interfaces**: Choose between an interactive Streamlit web app or a command-line interface.
+-   **Multi-Language Support**: Gemma 3n supports over 140 languages, allowing students to get feedback in their native or learning language.
+-   **Speech & Text Input**: Users can either record their speech (which is transcribed locally) or type/paste their essays directly.
+-   **Cross-Platform Potential**: Can be packaged to run on low-cost computers or even mobile devices, making it highly accessible.

 ## Project Structure & How to Run

-This repository contains three different ways to run the Empathy Coach.
+This repository contains multiple ways to run the Learning Coach. **`local_app.py` is the main, recommended version for submission.**

+The other files (`app.py`, `main.py`) were developed for a different feature focused on analyzing audio characteristics like pitch, pauses, and confidence to help users improve their oratory skills.
+However, we encountered a technical challenge, as sending raw audio directly to Gemma 3n via Ollama is not yet supported.

+Our plan is to find a workaround for this limitation and integrate these advanced oratory-coaching features in a future release.

 ### 1. `local_app.py` (Recommended Web App)

 This is the main Streamlit application.
-It provides a user-friendly interface for either uploading an audio file or recording directly from your microphone.
+It provides a user-friendly interface for submitting text or audio and selecting a language for feedback.

 **To run:**
 1. Make sure Ollama is running in a separate terminal (`ollama serve`).